GEOF-OSGL/OSMPoliticalMap/README.md

 # OSMPoliticalMap
 Automaticaly generate World Political Map in QGIS from OpenStreetMap planet file (see example map https://github.com/GEOF-OSGL/OSMPoliticalMap/blob/master/World_political_map_A0_Croatian.pdf) .

-Set of bash and Python scripts for automatic generation of wall world political map in scale 1:30 000 000, A0 size.
-Map created is QGIS project, and all data are stored in ESRI shapefiles.
+Set of bash and Python scripts for automatic generation of wall world political map in small scale (e.g. 1:30 000 000 for A0 paper).
+Map created is defined as QGIS project, and all data are stored in ESRI shapefiles.

 ![alt tag](osm_political_map.png)